 The Problem: A County Transit operates three bus maintenance facilities.
-Each facility generates wash waste water in the process of cleaning buses.
-Engine degreasing, undercarriage wash, wheel cleaning and general maintenance washing generate a waste water contaminated with oils, grease and metals including Zinc and Lead.
+Each facility generates wash wastewater in the process of cleaning buses.
+Engine degreasing, undercarriage wash, wheel cleaning, and general maintenance washing generate wastewater contaminated with oils, grease, and metals including Zinc and Lead.
 They needed a system that could remove the contaminants and purify the water to a level safe for discharge to the POTW.

-Results: Consistent, repeatable results is provided by the CF-200.
-A rugged 304 stainless steel design will provide long lasting service.
+Results: Consistent, repeatable results are provided by the CF-200.
+A rugged 304 stainless steel design will provide long-lasting service.
 Ease of use, infinite variability processing allows the system to be most efficient in consumable use and time to treat.
 This fully automatic system provides the County with the best available technology for a difficult waste stream.